Ring (Baxter novel): Plot summary

 Upon their arrival, their end of the wormhole is destroyed leaving them trapped in the future.
 They observe that the entire universe is full of red stars, so the stars have aged far faster than expected.
 The Great Northern makes contact with Lieserl, who explains her observations of the photino birds.
 The birds do not just exist in the Sun but every star, helioforming them to an amenable habitat.
 The Xeelee, masters of baryonic matter, have known about the photino birds and have been striving to thwart them.
 The baryonic universe is doomed, but the Xeelee create a 'Ring', an escape hatch.
 A cosmic string is made into a loop and creates the phenomenon of the Great Attractor.
 The function of the Ring is to create a Kerr metric at its centre, which creates a portal to other universes.
 Whenever humans have met up with the Xeelee and pursued war, this was merely an annoyance since the Xeelee were thinking on a larger scale about more potent enemies.
 The crew of the Great Northern and Lieserl discover the folly of their species.

 A Xeelee nightfighter is discovered in Callisto (referenced in the later story "Reality Dust"), rigged to piggyback the Great Northern to the Great Attractor.
-Fifty days later, they discover that the Xeelees' project has been destroyed, but a recently awakened virtual of Michael Poole shows Spinner-of-Rope, a primitive, how to pilot around the fragmented cosmic strings and travel into the past, using a closed time-like path.
+Fifty days later, they discover that the Xeelee's project has been destroyed, but a recently awakened virtual of Michael Poole shows Spinner-of-Rope, a primitive, how to pilot around the fragmented cosmic strings and travel into the past, using a closed time-like path.
 These last humans return to the Ring, in an era in which it was not destroyed; the Xeelee allow them through, and they briefly attempt to pick universes and find sanctuary in another younger universe, after passing through the Ring, and get to work on starting a new world.